al6x/cluster_management/readme.md

 You can specify that the package should be applied only once (see :apply_once), and use versioning (see :version) - change the version and it will be reapplied.

-It supports iterative development and can figure out what Services needs to be applied, You don't have to write all the config at once, do it by small steps, adding one package after another.
+It supports iterative development and can figure out what services are missing and needs to be applied, You don't have to write all the config at once, do it by small steps, adding one package after another.

 Below are our Services: